jchen312/DiodeShop/README.md

 - Two-dimensional Array- need to finish implementing, but it will help display all of the data that will be collected.

+- collections with the use of the ArrayList class

 Potential To Dos: